chartjs/chartjs-plugin-annotation/README.md

 Annotations work with line, bar, scatter and bubble charts that use linear, logarithmic, time, or category scales.
 Furthermore you can use a doughnut label annotation which can be used to add contents (text, image, canvas) in the middle area of the doughnut charts.

-Annotations will not work on any chart that does not have exactly two axes, including pie, radar, and polar area charts.

 ![Example Screenshot](docs/guide/banner.png)

 [View this example](https://www.chartjs.org/chartjs-plugin-annotation/latest/samples/intro.html)